Making your Christmas Decor Pet-Friendly

 Although getting in the holiday spirit can be fun, it is important to keep in mind that mangled Christmas decorations can cause serious injuries to your precious fur-baby.

-So here are tips on how you can possibly pet-proof your Christmas decorations so you and your pet can have a healthy and happy holiday together.
+Here are tips on how you can possibly pet-proof your Christmas decorations so you and your pet can have a healthy and happy holiday together.

-Go artificial.
+Go Artificial

 Though it's pretty to look at, real Christmas trees have thorns that can hurt you and your pet.
 Aside from this, pine needles can also cause great danger if ever your cat or dog ingests it.
+Artificial Christmas trees, too, can also pose hazards to your pets, especially if they have tendency to chew the needles or climb.

 If you did use a real Christmas tree this season, always be sure to observe and keep an eye on your fur-baby to make sure he isn't getting too nosey or interested, resulting in possible digestion of the needles.
 That could call for a disaster!

-Avoid glitter.
+Avoid Glitter

 Glittery Christmas decorations is what we're all used to (because it's so much better that way, I know!).
 As much as it's fun to look at, these shining, shimmering decors will spark your pet's curiosity and will have him explore the items.